-Revision 14-3; Effective September 2, 2014
+Revision 18-2; Effective September 3, 2018

 Home-delivered meals are delivered to the member’s home as authorized by the managed care organization (MCO).
-The individual delivering the meal reports any member illnesses, potential threats to his/her safety or observable changes in the member’s condition to the provider.
+The individual delivering the meal reports any member illnesses, potential threats to his or her safety or observable changes in the member’s condition to the provider.
 The provider must notify the service coordinator about the report within 24 hours.

 The provider also informs the service coordinator whenever: